 Traveling in general can be a stressful experience.
 You get to airport security and suddenly second guess if every possession you own is a prohibited item or not.
 From forgetting to dump out your water bottle to having to throw away a new $200 pocketknife- we’ve all been there.
-So before traveling picks up during this holiday season, we want to shed some light on traveling with body armor.
+So before you take off for your next trip, we want to shed some light on traveling with body armor.

 Whether you choose to have your ballistic protection in your checked bags or carry on bags, TSA rules and regulations state that body armor is allowed for either baggage.
 However, the TSA officer makes the final decision whether or not your kevlar body armor is allowed past that checkpoint.